silksong-modding/Silksong.AssetHelper/docs/articles/quickstart.md

 asset should be in use or until the player enters the game, but at the very least it should not be prior to GameManager.Awake.

+- NB: Never apply any modifications (add/remove components, change the name, etc) to the loaded assets as it will affect the rest of the GameObjects that need this asset.
+Always apply the modification to a cloned instance of the asset as described below.

 ## Instantiate your assets

 The assets can be instantiated at any time from the ManagedAsset instance (provided it has been loaded),